 Q. Yes, I can imagine it would have been difficult.
 But therapeutic, too.

-A. A year later, after I’d graduated from graduated school, I pulled it out of the old file and started to write a little bit a day.
+A. A year later, after I’d graduated from graduate school, I pulled it out of the old file and started to write a little bit a day.
 I eventually finished the entire piece about two months later.

 Q. Tell me more about your MFA experience.
 Why did you choose to get into that program and what did/do you hope to achieve?